Dennis960/Blumy/README.md

 ## Project Structure

+- [.devcontainer](.devcontainer): Contains the configurations for the devcontainers
 - [.github](.github): Contains the configuration for GitHub Actions
 - [Board](Board): Contains the KiCad project for the board
 - [Panel](Panel): Contains the KiCad project for the board panel.
 Generation of the panel is done with `KiKit`